Lowena-Cove/AI-3D-GENETIC-ENGINEERING/project-idea.md

 ### Technology Stack (Yet to be Determined)

+We need to do more research on existing projects that we can use to achieve our goal, Dreamfusion for example.
+Our decision based on projects already created will determine our language choice.
+If we decide to build it from scratch or use other sources, that's up to us.
+I would also like to highlight my moludar audio/video tool, which we could use to render a video of a 3D model: https://github.com/dirkjanbuter/AV-Viewer (needs documentation) and the many filters (modules).

-The following three options for technologies that can be used in the development of our CRISPR simulation and chimera maker tool.
+The following three options for technologies that can be used in the development of our CRISPR simulation and chimera maker tool from scratch or partly.
 For me, Dirk Jan, the C language is preferable, although it differs from the standard in AI development, namely Python.
 I would like to avoid Python because of the tab syntax which I don't like and C has everything a language needs.
 All these extra features, libraries and tricks in a modern languages have are useless and makes it more complicated, bigger, clunkier and slower.
 Just to express my opinion.
 We need to discuss this to reach a decision.

 #### Option A: